 No, it was the Vibram FiveFingers Speed, all retro-styled and svelte.
 Today (May 2010!), I've gotten my feet into a pair of the FiveFingers Speed.
 I had to special order (Called in a favor!) straight from the United Kingdom because the Speed

 isn'twasn't going to be released in the United States.
-Note: The FiveFingers Speed has been released in the U.S. for puchase as of May 31, 2011 — see CitySports for one online retailer selling them wtih free shipping for about a hundred bucks.
+Note: The FiveFingers Speed was released in the U.S. for purchase as of May 31, 2011 — see TravelCountry for one online retailer still carrying them with free shipping on orders >$99.

 After the jump are photos, video, and thoughts about the novel, stylish, and ground-breaking laced Vibram Five Fingers — the Speed!

 The Vibram Five Fingers Speed could be described simultaneously as both a retro-styled sneaker (or trainer) that features a mesh-like upper, steel eyelets and piped laces, subdued but slick Vibram branding, and simple black-and-white coloring and a foot friendly, minimalist, toe-loving foot glove — like any other pair of Vibram Five Fingers.

 Surprisingly enough (to me), this mash-up—nay, collision of worlds—actually works, and it works awesomely (if not seamlessly).

 Design Specifics — Speed Details

 The foundation at the base of the Vibram Five Fingers Speed is the running-specific podded sole that we've already gotten a good look at via the Vibram Five Fingers Bikila.
 This sole features little podded platforms that are beefiest at the forefoot.
 Additionally, rather than Vibram rubber at the arch, the Speed (like the Bikila) has a divoted polyurethane* arch covering.